muratk3n/thirdwave/en/README.md

 Out[1]: 872.9
 ```

-Not bad..
-It can change obviously, export-dependency is just another
+This USD u can spend, to buy the steel for those ghost cities..
+But
-dependency.
+export-dependency is just another dependency, lets not forget.

 ---